 As the public transit provider of more than 12 million passenger trips for Pinellas County, the Pinellas Suncoast Transit Authority (PSTA) remains on the cutting edge for bus transit throughout the nation.
 PSTA's vision is to be the people’s first choice for transportation and a driving force for social, environmental, and economic vitality in the community through innovation and partnership.

-Pasco County Public Transportation (PCPT) is committed to the effective and efficient management and delivery of public, specialized, and coordinated transportation services in Pasco County.
-It is the continuing pursuit of PCPT to ensure that these services meet the mobility needs of Pasco County residents and visitors in terms of:
+Pasco County Public Transportation (GOPASCO) is committed to the effective and efficient management and delivery of public, specialized, and coordinated transportation services in Pasco County.
+It is the continuing pursuit of GOPASCO to ensure that these services meet the mobility needs of Pasco County residents and visitors in terms of:

 - Cost Effectiveness